Francis Brett Young: Life

 Unable to work as a doctor, he decided to devote himself to his writing, and in 1919 he began the first of his Mercian novels.
 From 1920, the couple went to live in Capri until 1929 but also travelled widely, including trips to South Africa, the United States and summers in the Lake District of England.
 They returned to live in England, initially as neighbours of fellow novelist Hugh Walpole in the Lake District.
 Here they lived in Esthwaite Lodge, a country house, still standing, south of Hawkshead on the west side of Esthwaite Water.
 Then, from 1932, they settled at the dilapidated Craycombe House, Fladbury, Worcestershire, which he was able to buy and slowly renovate due to his continuing success as a writer.
 His income also enabled him to spend the winters in Capri, which was vital due to his poor health.
-This changed as Italy became fascist and war approached, and in 1937 he purchased Talland House between Looe and Polperro as an alternative winter retreat.
+This changed as Italy had become fascist and the Second World War approached, and in 1937 he purchased Talland House between Looe and Polperro as an alternative winter retreat.
 When war came in 1939, Craycombe House was requisitioned by the Red Cross and turned into a convalescent home for the armed services.

 In 1944, near to the war's end, he published his epic poem The Island, recounting in verse the whole history of Britain from the Bronze Age to the Battle of Britain.
 The entire first edition of 23,500 sold out immediately, even in wartime conditions, and was then reprinted.

 The winters and wartime privations in England had taken their toll on his poor health.
 In October 1944, having seen The Island through to publication, he had a serious heart attack.
 At the end of the Second World War he moved to Montagu in the Klein Karoo, South Africa.
 The climate suited him, and he was even able to complete the writing of a non-fiction guide book for the South African Tourist Board.